CityOfBoston/digital-documentation/projects/todo-los-notifications/upaknee.md

 These are the **domains** that are set up in DNS Made Easy for Upaknee.

-* What Upaknee asked of us:
+* What Upaknee asked of us: (.gitbook/assets/(City of Boston) Full Whitelisting Implementation - DNS Entries.pdf)
 * What Frank Skelton was able to do in DNS Made Easy:

 ![](../../.gitbook/assets/unnamed.png)